Seph29/Lumos-G1/README.md

 - Two-stage patching: boot partition first, then system (reboot required)
 - Partial restore available: revert only the system (boot remains patched), allowing fast toggle for app installation
 - Integrity check: all critical files are verified using SHA-256 hashes
+- **Digital signature verification for downloaded patches**
+- **Automatic firmware dump upload for unsupported versions**
-- Automatic update notification when a new version is available
+- Automatic update notification when a new version is available *(includes Changelog button with direct link to release notes)*
 - Battery check: prevents patching or restore if device is not charging or below 20%
 - Backup verification: restoration is only possible if a valid backup is present
 - Multilingual interface (French, English, German)